Schaumburg Experienced Juvenile Law Attorney

 Work with an Experienced Warrenville Criminal Defense Lawyer

 If your son or daughter is facing a criminal charge, his or her future could be severely impacted.
 Do not allow a criminal charge to ruin your child’s life at such a young age.
 Contact an experienced juvenile defense lawyer to start working on your child’s legal defense strategy as soon as possible.
-When you schedule your consultation with Shannon P. O’Malley, Attorney at Law, we can answer your questions and go over the next steps in the criminal justice process with you and your child.
+When you schedule your consultation with LaPapa Law Group, we can answer your questions and go over the next steps in the criminal justice process with you and your child.